VHDL/PoC/docs/UsingPoC/PoCConfiguration.rst

 Vivado
 ------
-If an Xilinx ISE environment is available and shall be configured in PoC, then answer the following questions:
+If an Xilinx Vivado environment is available and shall be configured in PoC, then answer the following questions:

 .. code-block:: none